With the right policy and discounts, you can control costs of your teenage driver.

 - Vehicle make and model

 Insurance for a 19-year-old is generally costly, not only because of the driver’s age but other factors that likely apply to teenagers.
-19-year-olds usually have short driving histories and low credit scores.
+Young drivers usually have short driving histories and low credit scores.
 These things further impact premium rates.

 Car insurance is required in nearly every state.
 However, not every state has the same minimum coverage requirements.
 Check the specifics in your state for more information.